 Best Pumpkin Patches in Oregon

 My family and I love pumpkin patches and have visited a lot of them, so I think we are kind of pros in making this list.
-If you are ready to have some fall-filled fun?
+Are you ready to have some fall-filled fun?
 Here are some of the top pumpkin patches in Oregon, according to my kids and family.

 - Bauman Farms – Bauman farms is a family favorite of ours!
-With a huge pumpkin picking field, several mazes (corn, straw and hay bale), tractor rides, face painting petting zoos and more this is a really fun pumpkin patch for the entire family.
+With a huge pumpkin picking field, several mazes (corn, straw and hay bale), tractor rides, face painting, petting zoos, and more, this is a really fun pumpkin patch for the entire family.

-- Heiser Farms – At Heiser Farms, you can shop for pumpkins in the field, at their farm stand or in their shop, they also offer several mazes (corn, hay bale and straw), tractor-pulled hay rides, haunted house and more!
+- Heiser Farms – At Heiser Farms, you can shop for pumpkins in the field, at their farm stand, or in their shop.
+They also offer several mazes (corn, hay bale, and straw), tractor-pulled hay rides, haunted house, and more!